Policies and Forms

 Children with temporary or recurring medical or mental health needs are valued as full and participating members of our school community.
 In September 2014 a new duty was introduced for governing bodies to make arrangements to support pupils at school with medical conditions, in terms of both physical and mental health, to enable them to play a full and active role in school life, remain healthy and achieve their academic potential.

 At Forestdale Primary we have a diverse, balanced and creative approach to employing electronic technology across most subject areas but we are acutely aware of the potential problems children can find themselves in.
 We ensure all our staff and children understand these risks and know how to avoid them.
 All pupils are taught about online safety and staff are committed to keeping this important subject a topical issue.
+Please click here to see more information and advice about Online Safety in our Wellbeing section.

 We are very fortunate to have a supportive and friendly parent community.
 Our parents recognise that educating child is a process that involves parents, class teachers and the school community.
 As a partnership, our parents will understand the importance of a good working relationship to equip children with the necessary skills for adulthood.
 For these reasons we continue to welcome and encourage parents/carers to participate fully in the life of our school.
 The purpose of this policy is to provide a reminder to all parents, carers and visitors to our school about the expected conduct.
 This is so we can all continue to flourish, progress and achieve in an atmosphere of mutual understanding.